Annamma17/Time-Series-Models/README.md

-# Time-Series-Models
+# Time-Series-Models :
-* 1. Analysis on the 'birth' dataset
+* 1. on the 'birth' dataset
+* 2. on the 'airlines' dataset